Review: Alien Isolation

 This is especially annoying when you have to replay areas you have already been through because the save points are badly positioned throughout the game.
 This is poor, poor game design in my opinion.
 This game should have had a better save game mechanism, or save points should have been better placed in the levels to avoid having to replay big chunks of the level every time you are killed by a creature that you have no way of killing yourself.

 Another aspect of the game that slightly puzzled me in regards to stealth was the way Amanda Ripley would climb in and out of a locker when hiding from the Alien.
-The idea would be to enter the locker as quietly as possible to avoid alerting the Alien of your presence, yet Amanda climbs in and out of a locker as quietly as a monkey with a bag of spanners.
+The idea would be to enter the locker as quietly as possible to avoid alerting the Alien of your presence, yet Amanda climbs in and out of a locker as quietly as a monkey with a bag full of spanners.
 Bizarre.

 I have also seen people online complaining about loading times between levels.
 I never once seen this as an issue, I never even thought this as an issue until I read a couple of comments online.
 I don’t get what people want, or maybe it’s because I’m from a older generation.
 When I was a kid, loading games was done by tape, I know all about long loading times so if people think that this game takes a long time to load between levels then they should give up gaming altogether because they are never going to be satisfied.